-Problem Statement: The primary mission of the MCSD is to reduce the number and severity of crashes, injuries, fatalities, and hazardous material spills involving commercial motor vehicles.
-To further this mission, MCAP will focus on the enforcement of traffic laws and safety regulations regarding HM CMVs in order to continue to reduce the number of HM crashes, especially rollover crashes in the state.
-The safe and secure transporting of HM cargo including gasoline, flammable gases, and crude oil are vital to protect the public and the environment.
-According to the MS Fatal Accident Reporting System (FARS), in CY 2015, there were 13 CMV related rollover fatalities out of a total of 73 CMV related fatalities.
-Rollover fatalities accounted for 18% of all CMV related fatalities.
-Of the 13 CMV related fatalities, nine fatalities or 12% involved the rollover of a CMV heavy truck.
-In FY 2015, MCSD conducted 71,058 roadside inspections, with 4,236 hazardous materials vehicle inspections.
-Of the 62,751 roadside inspections conducted during 2014, 4,306 of these inspections were of HM transport vehicles.
-MCAP will conduct six HM details with emphasis on cargo tank trucks in high crash corridors during FY 2017.
-These extra details will increase the number of HM inspections and hopefully reduce HM CMV crashes.
+The State-Identified Objective as stated in the FY 2018 eCVSP was requested to be revised by FMSCA.
+References to Cargo Tanker CMVs were removed and the focus shifted to decreasing CMV heavy truck rollover crashes.
+The primary mission of he MCSD is to reduce the number and severity of crashes, injuries, fatalities, and hazardous materials involving commercial motor vehicles.
+To further this mission, the MCSD will focus on the enforcement of traffic laws and safety regulations of CMVs aimed at reducing the number of rollover crashes.
+According to the MS Fatal Accident Reporting System (FARS), in CY 2015, there were 13 CMV related rollover fatalities out of 73 CMV fatalities, accounting for 18% of all CMV related fatalities statewide.
+Of the 13 CMV related fatalities, nine or 12% involved the rollover of a CMV heavy truck.